Techdojo/hex-colour-clock-js/README.md

 This is by no means a serious piece of code and has not been given the benefit of unit tests, wide browser compatibility tests etc. It is mainly proposed as a reference for myself and anyone who wishes to get insight from, if any, the code held in the module.

 Whilst the concept is not of my own all code is original and from scratch.
-The implementation uses the JavaScript module pattern, specifically the [Christian Heilmann's revealing pattern](http://addyosmani.com/resources/essentialjsdesignpatterns/book/#revealingmodulepatternjavascript "Revealing Pattern reference") and as such does not require newing up.
+The implementation uses the JavaScript module pattern, specifically [Christian Heilmann's revealing pattern](http://addyosmani.com/resources/essentialjsdesignpatterns/book/#revealingmodulepatternjavascript "Revealing Pattern reference") and as such does not require newing up.

 TL;DR - Simple piece of code for a js hex colour clock